 You will continue with our exploration of the great outdoors across the border in Serbia in the Zlatibor National Park, known for its awe-inspiring mountains, breathtaking scenery, and traditional villages such as Drvengrad.
 You will also spend the night in Zlatibor, to really soak up all its beauty.

 Durmitor National Park

-We will dedicate the last two days of our tour to Serbia.
-We will start day thirteen by driving towards Belgrade.
-On the way, we will stop to have some sarmas for lunch.
+The last two days of the tour will be dedicated to Serbia.
+You will start day thirteen by driving toward Belgrade.
+On the way, you will stop to have some sarmas for lunch.
 This is a traditional dish made of rice and meat rolled into fermented cabbage leaves, a favorite among locals and tourists alike.
-On our way, we will also stop at the historic town of Smederevo, to explore the Smederevo fortress and enjoy a wine tasting on the riverbanks of the Danube River.
-We will finish the day by arriving in Belgrade and taking some time to relax and reminisce about the amazing two weeks we have just had.
+On our way, you will also stop at the historic town of Smederevo, to explore the Smederevo fortress and enjoy a wine tasting on the riverbanks of the Danube River.
+You will finish the day by arriving in Belgrade and taking some time to relax and reminisce about the amazing two weeks you have just had.

 Overnight in Belgrade

 The final day will be spent in Belgrade, the capital of Serbia.
 This mighty and magnificent city will offer plenty to see, and plenty to taste as well!
 You will get familiar with Belgrade’s culture and cuisine on a food tour, which will round up our knowledge of the Balkan culinary world.
 You will also enjoy a delicious lunch on our food tour.

 Belgrade food tour